Day 77 August 11 Argentia to Placentia 5km.

 The Inn had a comfortable guest lounge with interesting books and the garden offered a nice place to relax given the right weather.
 For us bikers it was very well situated,being just a few minutes walk to restaurants, food store and the Library.

 In the late afternoon there was a break in the rain and we went out for supper and a stroll.
 Placentia has a nice boardwalk by the sea, an ideal after supper walk.
+The Bed and Breakfast was full and in the evening we relaxed in the lounge and talked with the other guests they were all very friendly and showed great interest in our journey.

 Day 78 August 12 Placentia to St. Brides 85km.